kratisto/docs/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_a_user/guide.en-gb.md

 ![Ceph user creation](images/create_a_user_2.png){.thumbnail}

-After user creation, you are back to manager.
-You can see that cluster status has changed because the user is being created.
+Once the user has been created, you're returned to the manager, and the user has been created.

 ![Ceph user creation](images/create_a_user_3.png){.thumbnail}

 ## Using API

+You can create a user using this API route:

 > [!api]
 >
 > @api {v1} /dedicated/ceph POST /dedicated/ceph/{serviceName}/user
 >

 serviceName is the fsid of your cluster.

-You can check user creation by listing users.
+You can also check user creation by creating a list of users.

 ```bash
 GET /dedicated/ceph/98d166d8-7c88-47b7-9cb6-63acd5a59c15/user